matrix-org/matrix-spec-proposals/proposals/3013-encrypted-push.md

 Sadly iOS is pretty limiting concerning push notifications.
 While modifying the content of a push frame, and thus e2ee push notifications, is possible on iOS, these modified push frames *have* to result in a user-visible notification banner.
 This limitation becomes a problem when only the `counts` dictionary is updated, so e.g. when a message is being read.
-For this, the `counts_only_type` setting has been, so that the push gateway can do additional logic, based on if the notification frame is such a silent update.
+For this, the `counts_only_type` setting has been to this proposal, so that the push gateway can do additional logic, based on if the notification frame is such a silent update.

 If the `counts_only_type` is set to `boolean` then the push gateway could send the encrypted push payload as an APNS background message to the device.
 This isn't that reliable, sadly, but might be good enough